• Skip to main content

 elegant dessert recipe

 Okay…I know what you are thinking.
 Black beans have NO PLACE in the world of decadent and sinful desserts.
-But I promise you, these black bean dessert brownies taste so much like regular brownies that my friends and family couldn’t tell the difference.
+But I promise you, these black bean brownies taste so much like regular brownies that my friends and family could barely tell the difference.
 If anything, they are MORE chocolaty and MORE fudgy than regular boxed …

 How To Make This Chocolate Almond Tart: